-This is not China either.
-Guangzhou has a long history of not doing what Mandarins and maniacal communists tell them to and the city maintains a fierce independent streak.
+This is not just China, either.
+Guangzhou has a long history of not doing what Beijing tells them to and the city maintains a fierce independent streak.
 It remains the heart of Cantonese culture, a title it shares with Hong Kong, and the culture, language, and food are all distinct.
 Locals are Guangzhouers first and Chinese second.

-Fakes are everywhere in China and especially in Guangzhou where many fake products are made; you’ll find fake clothes, fake jewelry and fake electronics.
+Fakes are everywhere in China and especially in Guangzhou where many fake products are made; you’ll find fake clothes, fake jewelry, and fake electronics.
 Generally, this isn’t something that’s hidden but products are displayed in plain sight.
-You can usually tell something is fake by the too good to be true price tag.
-Western goods are expensive in China so a half price iPad or a Versace handbag for $20 is fiction – no matter what the seller tells you about the items veracity.
+You can usually tell something is fake by the too-good-to-be-true price tag.
+Western goods are expensive in China so a half-price iPad or a Versace handbag for $20 is fiction – no matter what the seller tells you about the veracity of the items.

 Avoid the Canton Fair